almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/traffic-pi/index.md

 ### How big is the traffic light?

-Traffic lights come in two common sizes.
-12 inch (30.48 centimeters) and 8 inch (20.32 centimeters).
+Traffic lights come in two common sizes, 12 inch (30.48 centimeters) and 8 inch (20.32 centimeters).
 This is a 12 inch traffic light.
 It is about 14 inches wide and about 38 inches tall (with the base attached).